PENGLU-WashU/IMC_Denoise/README.md

 ## Implement IMC-Denoise
 ### Directory structure of raw IMC images
-In order to generate training set for DeepSNF, the directory structure of raw IMC images must be arranged as follows.
+In order to generate a training set for DeepSNF, the directory structure of raw IMC images must be arranged as follows.
 ```
 |---Raw_image_directory
 |---|---Tissue1_sub_directory